-Sage is providing unexpected services to its users since it has launched.
-Sage just came with a new loan program which is known as PPP Paycheck protection program.
+Sage is providing unexpected services to its users since it launched.
+Sage just came up with a new loan program which is known as the PPP Paycheck protection program.
 It originated from the Coronavirus Aid, relief, and economic security (CARES ) Act.
-It is about a $350 billion program to provide all the eligible American small business owners with 8 weeks of cash flow help through 100 federally guaranteed loans.
+It is about a $350 billion program to provide all eligible American small business owners with 8 weeks of cash flow help through 100 federally guaranteed loans.
 These loans are backed by SBA.

-Some Sage 50 Paycheck Protection Program Highlights are Given Below:
+Some Sage 50 Paycheck Protection Program Highlights are Given Below

 - No fees